- President's Letter

 Rankings & Accolades

-College of the Atlantic's innovative approach to education has caught the attention of many outside observers.
+College of the Atlantic's innovative approach to education has caught the attention of many national lists and rankings.

 COA — Life Changing.